carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl04.rst

 ``InitializeModuleAndPassManager``) is still open and waiting for new code to be added.

-With just these two changes, lets see how Kaleidoscope works now!
+With just these two changes, let's see how Kaleidoscope works now!

 ::